vogelito/glacierprotocol/_docs/setup/quarantined-workspace.md

     3. Drag the contents of the USB to the "Home" directory on the left side of file manager.
 6. Open a copy of this document on the Q1 computer.
-    1. In the File Manager find the glacier folder.
-The PDF file for this document should be visible with the name "Glacier.pdf."
+    1. In the File Manager find the cryptoglacier folder.
+The PDF file for this document should be visible with the name "CryptoGlacier.pdf."
 Open it.

         You won't be able to click any external links in the document, since you don't have a network connection.
 If you need to look something up on the